earthly/earthly/docs/cloud/satellites/managing.md

 earthly satellite update my-satellite
 ```

-The following command updates the satellite and clear it's cache during the process.
+The following command updates the satellite and clear its cache during the process.
 If no update is available, this command will still clear the cache.

 ```bash
 earthly satellite update --drop-cache my-satellite